D-K-E/digital-edition-suite/docs/specs.rst

     - a :code:`Constant String`
     - a :code:`Constant String`

 - :code:`Single Constraint Pair`: a :code:`Pair` whose elements are of :code:`Constraint String` who satisfy the same constraint

 - :code:`Double Constraint Pair`: a :code:`Pair` whose elements are of :code:`Constraint String` who satisfy different constraints.

 - :code:`Tuple`: a set with n members whose elements are of :code:`Constant String`

 - :code:`Single Constraint Tuple`: a :code:`Tuple` whose elements are of :code:`Constraint String` that satisfy the same constraint

 - :code:`Single Pair Tuple`: a set with n members whose elements are of :code:`Single Constraint Pair`

 - :code:`Double Pair Tuple`: a set with n members whose elements are of :code:`Double Constraint Pair`

+- :code:`Mixed Pair`: a set with 2 members who are:

+    - a :code:`Constraint String`
+    - a :code:`Tuple`

+- :code:`Single Constraint Mixed Pair`: a :code:`Pair` whose members are:

+    - a :code:`Constraint String`

+    - a :code:`Single Constraint Tuple`

+- :code:`Nested Single Constraint Mixed Pair`: a :code:`Pair` whose members
+  are:

+    - a :code:`Constraint String`

+    - a :code:`Single Constraint Mixed Pair`

 Format